What Do Reliability Engineers Do?

 But it’s important to note that both groups work together to improve asset availability and overall production.
 They aim to increase the organization’s bottom line by ensuring that assets are in excellent working order.

 How much does a reliability engineer make?
 As expected, salary varies depending on factors like location, education, experience, and performance.
-According to ZipRecruiter, the workers earn $48 per hour on average.
-However, higher wages can be found in many U.S. cities, including New York City, San Mateo, and Los Gatos.
+According to ZipRecruiter, the average salary in the US is $101,828 /year, which is about $49/hour.

-According to Payscale, the average reliability engineer salary is $117,264 per year.
+According to Payscale, the average reliability engineer salary is $90,813/year.
 The U.S. Bureau of Labor Statistics doesn’t provide specific job outlook projections for professionals.
 However, it predicts network architects, which includes reliability engineers, to grow 5 percent by 2029.

 Certifications and Training

 However, some technical institutes also provide apprenticeship programs that give candidates adequate training.
-Depending on the industry and organization, the specific maintenance and operational knowledge required will vary.
-Additionally, licensing requirements vary from state to state.
+Depending on the industry and organization, the specific maintenance and operational knowledge required varies.
+Also, licensing requirements vary from state to state.

 The most popular training and certification programs for the positions include: